-NO alcohol or recreational drugs
+NO alcohol or recreational drugs, which are strictly prohibited.

-NO large umbrellas; small folding umbrellas only
+NO large umbrellas; small folding umbrellas only are allowed.

-NO tents of ay kind
+NO tents of ay kind.

-NO pets except certified service animals
+NO pets or animals, except for service animals as defined by ADA regulations.

-NO bicycles, unicycles or skateboards
+NO bicycles, unicycles or skateboards.

-UNAUTHORIZED VENDORS not licensed by the Santa Fe Kiwanis will be cited by City of Santa Fe Code Enforcement and escorted off the premises
+UNAUTHORIZED VENDORS not licensed by the Santa Fe Kiwanis will be cited by City of Santa Fe Code Enforcement and escorted off the premises.

 What happens if it rains?
-We let it rain… Zozobra is a rain-or-shine event and he WILL burn.
+We let it rain!
+Zozobra is a rain-or-shine event and he WILL burn.
 Sometimes rain comes early and we delay, sometimes later and we go early if we must.

 May I bring things to put in Zozobra?
-Yes, a gloom box is placed near the TV stage at the Lost and Found KBAC Tent up until 8 p.m.
+Yes, a gloom box is placed near the TV stage at the Lost and Found KBAC Tent up until 8 pm.
 Many people bring notes, divorce decrees and other legal papers, photos, and other flammable mementos, but no dangerous items are allowed.
-The items are placed in Zozobra right before show time.
+The items are placed in Zozobra right before showtime.